Are you worried that your marketing isn’t resonating with your target audience? It could be a question of trust.

 But it’s also easy for the opposite to happen.
 Spammy marketing practices can make your business seem untrustworthy and drive potential customers away forever.

 Surprisingly, there are still people out there using marketing tactics that have the opposite effect to what’s intended.
 Here are some of the bad marketing practices we’ve seen.

-Let’s start with websites, because these are one of the main places where people look for information about your business.
+Let’s start with websites because these are some of the main places where people look for information about your business.
 Ever visited a website and found yourself itching to hit the back button?
 We have too.